-Soju is, at it’s most basic, a clear, 20-24 percent alcohol by volume spirit.
-It’s from Korea, and is mostly consumed in Korea, Japan, and China.
+At its most basic, soju is a clear, 20-24 percent alcohol by volume (ABV) spirit.
+It’s from Korea, and is mostly consumed in Korea, Japan, and China, with Jinro being the most popular brand.
 Soju is neutral-tasting like vodka, but doesn’t have the harsh alcohol burn thanks to having around half the percentage of alcohol.
-It’s traditionally consumed straight with food, but also mixes into cocktails.
+Soju is traditionally consumed straight with food but also mixes well into cocktails.

-Another key thing to know about soju: The taste can vary considerably, thanks to lax laws regarding the ingredients used to make it.
+Another thing to know about soju is that the taste can vary considerably, thanks to lax laws regarding the ingredients used to make it.
 In general, soju resembles a low-alcohol, tasteless version of vodka, but it’s more viscous and a little sweeter.

-Soju is traditionally made from rice, but that changed during the Korean War, according to Bran Hill, a distiller at Van Brunt Stillhouse who makes a traditional soju in Brooklyn called Tokki.
+Soju is traditionally made from rice, but that changed during the Korean War, according to Bran Hill, a distiller at Van Brunt Stillhouse who makes a traditional soju called Tokki.
 Distilling rice was banned, so Koreans started making soju with alternative starches like wheat, sweet potatoes, and tapioca, Hill tells VinePair.
-The ban was lifted in the late 1990s, but many of the best selling brands in Korea still use alternative starches.
+The ban was lifted in the late 1990s, but many of the best-selling brands in Korea still use alternative starches.

 Despite the worldwide sales numbers of soju, the spirit isn’t well known in the United States.
-With the rise of Korean food, however, that’s starting to change, Ryan Te, the beverage director at New York’s Oiji, tells VinePair.
+With the rise of Korean food, however, that’s starting to change, says Ryan Te, general manager of New York’s Jungsik and former beverage director at Oiji.

 “In America, soju has been seen as a distilled spirit that doesn’t follow the rules of a distilled spirit,” Te says.
 “It’s almost watered down, and it can be served with the same license as a beer and wine license.”

 Restaurants that want to serve soju don’t have to apply for (or pay for) expensive liquor licenses in New York and California.
 If a business has a beer and wine license, then it can sell soju.
-Restaurants can build low-alcohol cocktail lists by using soju as a vodka replacement.
-That versatility could help soju become more popular in America.
+Restaurants can build low-alcohol cocktail lists by using soju as a vodka replacement, in turn boosting its popularity.